ChrisCherng/to-do-list/README.md

 The user inputs the unique number of the task that they would like to delete (to find this, they can use the view full list functionality).
 This will permenantly remove the task from the list, and therefore it will no longer appear on any of the view functionalities.

+### Change the Name/Date of an Existing Task

+The user inputs the task number they'd like to change.
+The application then asks for the updated name of the task and the updated deadline date.
+THis will overwrite this task in the list.

 ### Mark a Task as Complete

 The user inputs the unique number of the task that they would like to mark as completed (to find this, they can use the view full list functionality).
 This will set the task status to "Complete".